Everyone has questions.

 Because of the move to the AAX format, we no longer update or support RTAS.

 There are no DSP accelerated versions of our plug-ins available.
-Linux versions will remain beta for the time being with technical support provided via this forum thread .
+Linux versions will remain beta for the time being, with technical support provided via our Linux sub-forum at KVR.

 Q: Are u-he plug-ins 64-bit compatible?